 Valparaiso University’s engineering students have a history of rising up to meet various calls to action.

-Students in the 1940s helped to revitalize Valparaiso University’s College of Engineering by constructing a building that would accommodate a four-year engineering program.
+University’s College of Engineering by constructing a building that would accommodate a four-year engineering program.
 More recently, students helped to build and design the concentrator and heliostat in the James S. Markiewicz Solar Energy Research Facility, adjacent to Gellersen Center.
 Students also collaborated to return a piece of Valparaiso University history, the Student Bridge, back to campus.
 At Valpo, the opportunities to demonstrate ingenuity are limitless.

 The campus and College affirm the value of serving others and recognize that service projects further the knowledge students gain in the classroom.
 A variety of service opportunities are available on campus such a developing a Braille press for Lutheran Braille Workers to produce freely distributed Christian Braille print material or producing equipment to assist adults with disabilities in their job functions.